 Interactive Musical Modeling: Potential

-The most compelling immediate potential benefit of Interactive Musical Modeling is in establishing instrumental and theory tool freedom of choice, which, well implemented, translates into immediacy, independence, diversity and tight integration.
+The most compelling immediate potential benefit of Interactive Musical Modeling is in establishing instrumental and theory tool freedom of choice, which, well implemented, translates into immediacy, independence, diversity and tight integration.- Freedom of choice of music - a huge motivational boost.

 So though sure at some point to fall under the radar of teachers and learners, universities, professional musicians, and inventors across a dozen or more related disciplines, my primary interest here are the dramatically rising number of the marginalized - those who, with no secure income, are ever more critically dependent on social currency and a cultural passport.